Skip to main content

 • Start with moderate confidence settings

-• Review confirmed and unconfirmed events
+• Review confirmed vs rejected events

 Object Classes